mrnorman/miniWeather/README.md

 Also, it is assumed you have not changed any other default parameters such as `xlen` and `zlen`

 From there, you can scale up to any problem size or node count you wish.
 The relative change in total energy should always be negative, and the magnitude should always be less than `4.5e-5`.
 If the magnitude is larger than this, or if the value is positive, then you have introduced a bug.
 As you increase the problem size, the energy is always better conserved.
+These total energy change values are valid for single precision in C++ as well.

 ## NetCDF Files